PeterCosacchi/hcde-410-final/README.md

 Abstract.txt - A summarized version of my research and findings.

-BankChurners.csv - A data file containing 10,000 customer's information.
+BankChurners (1).csv - A data file containing 10,000 customer's information.
 This is the data used and treated in the report.

 Education.PNG - An image file displaying a graph of education level vs credit card ownership status.